Published in Blog / Workload Automation

 • Job scheduling: Automating date/time- and event-driven batch jobs

-• Workflows: To build and manage end-to-end processes with dependencies
+• Workflows: To build and manage end-to-end automated processes with dependencies

 Key use cases for workload automation